Wherever you choose to study there are two main costs involved: the cost of your tuition and your living costs.

 - be a UK student (i.e. your permanent registered home address must be in the UK);

-- you must be interested in continuing onto study a degree at LIPA in 2014, after completing the Foundation Certificate;
+- be interested in applying to study for a degree at LIPA in 2015/16;

 - not already have taken part or all of a course of higher education such as a degree or postgraduate qualification;

-- be prepared to pay a £500 deposit by 31st May or within one month of your offer (this is refundable on successful completion of the course);
+- pay a £500 deposit by 31st May (this is refundable on successfully completing and passing the course);

 ***Meeting the criteria does not guarantee you an award.***

-Students need to complete a Free Place Application Form and submit this with appropriate supporting evidence.
-Further information will be available about the application form and process in the New Year.
+Students need to complete a Foundation Certificate Free Place Application Form 2014-15 and submit this with appropriate supporting evidence by 31st May 2014.